namu-labs-dev/Namu-Design-System/docs/react/faq.en-US.md

 ## `antd` doesn't work well in mobile.

-Please check [Ant Design Mobile](http://mobile.ant.design) as a possible solution, as `antd` has not been optimized to work well on mobile.
+Please check [Namu Design Mobile](http://mobile.ant.design) as a possible solution, as `antd` has not been optimized to work well on mobile.
 You can also try the [react-component](https://github.com/react-component/) repositories which start with 'm-' 'rn-', which are also designed for mobile.

 ## Does `antd` supply standalone files like 'React'?